aderant-handshake/HSFramework-Public/README.md

 # Handshake CSS Framework Project 2021
 Last update February 1, 2021

+A live demo of this framework can be reviewed [here](https://smchargue.github.io/HSFramework/src/index.html)

 ## Purpose
 This project is a ground up rebuild of the Handshake UI Framework that includes SASS modules from: